 INDUSTRY: Communications Provider/IT

-Attendees were likely first drawn to the 20-by-20-foot space via an irregularly shaped LED header suspended over the footprint.
-The 6-foot-wide band offered a 20-second looping video that featured the company's logo and tagline, which appeared to fly on and off of the screens.
+Attendees were drawn to the space via an irregularly shaped LED header suspended over the footprint.
+The 6-foot-wide band offered a 20-second looping video that featured the company's logo and tagline, which appeared to fly on and off the screens.
 Designers also deployed digital graphics throughout the exhibit, allowing CenturyLink to change messages on the fly and further promote its technology-leader vibe.

-For this CenturyLink exhibit experience, everything is a matter of context as a unifying design concept and tying ideas together.
+For this CenturyLink exhibit experience, everything is a matter of context as a unifying design concept and tie ideas together.

 Engagement, Brand Awareness & Recognition

 Exhibit sight lines were a priority, providing as much visibility as possible to the new space.
 By incorporating multiple storytelling approaches, the exhibit immersed visitors in the CenturyLink brand—at the level of engagement each visitor desired.
 Beyond the interactive approach, the design transformed CenturyLink’s physical presence to an eye-catching, high-tech exhibit environment.

 The CenturyLink brand is elevated throughout the space, particularly through the customer’s journey, as seen in the center of the structure.
 Flanked with a seamless array of interactive content, this animated “Tunnel Experience” gave all booth visitors a high-level overview of CenturyLink’s products.
 Attendees then learned more via CenturyLink’s theater presentation and interactive demos.